CyberMonitor/orquestra-docs/intro/content/basics/why-workflows.md

 One of the main advantages of adopting workflows is their declarative approach to expressing a process.
 No longer will there be numerous files being moved around across virtual machines, HPC clusters, and containers.
 It is a common situation for scientists and engineers to spend whole days, if not weeks, managing these activities.
 With these tasks fully automated, the time is brought down to minutes.

-With a workflow, there's no need to configure an environment for each step within a process, move code into each step, execute it, and finally aggregate the data manually like you have to with traditional compute clusters.
-Instead, you specify the exact task you need and the workflow orchestrates exactly what you asked for.
+With a workflow, there's no need to configure an environment for each step within a process, move code into each step, execute it, and finally aggregate the data manually.
+Instead, from a high-level, you specify the task you need in your workflow and the Quantum Engine orchestrates how that task meshes with the rest of your workflow.

 With a traditional environment, you would have to piece together each step into a bespoke script, which, when called, runs your experiment.
 Not only is this approach time-consuming, it's also prone to error and difficult to reuse logic.
 Compare this with a workflow's declarative way of expressing an experiment: